Applies to: Resolve Task Manager is not working or not responding error in Windows 10, 8, 7.

 Method 1.
 Enable Task Manager from Registry

-Windows Registry is a powerful tool and making modifications in data entries you don’t know about could damage your PC.
+Windows Registry is a powerful tool; modifying data entries you don't know about could damage your PC.
 Be extra careful and follow the steps carefully.

 2. Once in the registry editor, navigate to the following file path using the left navigation pane:

 3. If the System key is not there, you will need to create it.
 We will show you how to create the entire registry after this.